-- America is the one nation on earth that has not witnessed religious wars.
-There have been persecutions, harassments, prejudice and intimidations.
+2) America is the one nation on earth that has not witnessed religious wars.
+There have been persecutions, harrassments, prejudice, and intimidations.
 More tragically, there have been massacres of native Americans and enslavement of millions of our black brothers and sisters.
-But in none of these brutalities-certainly during the past 100 years has religious ideology-the organized desire to impose one's religious views upon another by force and through the use of civic power-been salient.
+But in none of these brutalitiescertainly during the past 100 years-has religious ideology, the organized desire to impose one's religious views upon another by force and through the use of civic power, been salient.
 Even less so has there been a resort to the use of physical force or coercion in relations between the religious groups of our country.
 Religious liberty has made the difference.
-The imposition of constitutional limits on the power of government to interfere with religious conviction, and on religious groups to interfere with government or to use government as an agency to dominate society has made the difference.
-All of us who care about the continued preservation of civic peace have a stake in preserving those constitutional principles which have made America a haven of interreligious civility. - which dominated America during the first 100 years of our history, and the emergence of voluntarism as the means of identification with religious communities has resulted in an unparalleled growth and vitality in religious life in America today.
-During the colonial period of our history when churches were established by states, no more than 7% of our population was identified with religious institutions.
-Today at least some 65% of the American people identify themselves with the Catholic, Protestant, Evangelical, Greek Orthodox, and Jewish bodies.
-Religious vitality and religious commitment have flourished in freedom. - 4) Pluralism and dialogue have resulted in an entire new culture of interreligious relationships characterized increasingly by mutual respect and mutual acceptance.
-But pluralism and dialogue also obligates all of us to a new set of reciprocal responsibilities.
-Dialogue, Martin Buber has written, is intended not to undermind the "other," the partner in dialogue, but is intended to confirm the other in the fullness of his or her selfhood.
-Each religious self is defined by a group of interests.
-That implies that to understand one's partner one must reach out to hear and to listen to those matters which are of supreme importance to the other.
+The imposition of constitutional limits on the power of government to interfere with religious conviction and on religious groups to interfere with government or to use government as an agency to dominate society has made the difference.
+All of us who care about the continued preservation of civic peace have a stake in preserving those constitutional principles which have made America a haven of interreligious civility.

+3) The disestablishment of the "Evangelical Empire" which dominated America during the first 100 years of our history, and the emergence of voluntarism as the means of identification with religious communities has resulted in an unparalleled growth and vitality in religious life in America today.
+During the colonial period of our history when churches were established by states, no more than seven percent of our population was identified with religious institutions.
+Today some sixty-five percent of the American people identify themselves with the Catholic, Protestant, Evangelical, Greek Orthodox, and Jewish bodies.
+Religious vitality and religious commitment have flourished in freedom.

+4) Pluralism and dialogue have resulted in an entire new culture of interreligious relationships characterized increasingly by mutual respect and mutual acceptance.
+But pluralism and dialogue also obligate all of us to a new set of reciprocal responsibilities.
+Dialogue, Martin Buber has written, is intended not to undermine the "other," the partner in the dialogue, but is intended to confirm the other in the fulness of his or her selfhood.
+Each (religious) self is defined by a group of interests.
+That implies that to understand one's partner one must reach out to hear and to listen to those matters which are of supreme importance to another.
 To do less than that is to reduce dialogue to flirtation, and flirtation has been aptly defined as paying attention without any intention.